rebelsky/csc207c/_mps/linked-lists.md

 summary: |
   In this assignment, you will revisit our implementation of doubly-linked lists, considering the effects of a well-known variant.
+collaboration: |
+  Each student should submit their own responses to this project.
+You may consult other students in the class as you develop your solution.
+If you receive help from anyone, make sure to cite them in your responses.
 link: true
 nextyear: |
   Make students update all iterators (instead of failing fast).